 Eleanor Kirkpatrick Main Gallery

-In this meditative piece, Ashanti Chaplin unwraps her ArtNow: The Soul Is a Wanderer work Earth Elegy, accompanied by an original score composed and performed by Gabriel Royal.
-Earth Elegy is an installation comprised of video, aural, sculptural and material impressions of the thirteen historic Black towns in Oklahoma: Boley, Brooksville, Clearview, Grayson, Langston, Lima, Red Bird, Rentiesville, Summit, Taft, Tatums, Tullahassee and Vernon.
+In this meditative piece, Ashanti Chaplin unwrapped her ArtNow: The Soul Is a Wanderer work Earth Elegy, accompanied by an original score co-composed and performed with Gabriel Royal.
+Earth Elegy is an installation comprised of video, aural, sculptural and material impressions of the thirteen Historic Black Towns in Oklahoma: Boley, Brooksville, Clearview, Grayson, Langston, Lima, Red Bird, Rentiesville, Summit, Taft, Tatums, Tullahassee and Vernon.
 Collaborating with community members and civic leader, Chaplin collected clay, soil, sound and video documentation from each town.
 The obelisk — an earthen element that references its ancient purpose of recording the history of a place — is made with clay collected from the thirteen towns.

-Dust to Dirge: An Earth Elegy is presented in connection with ArtNow: The Soul Is a Wanderer, on view in the Eleanor Kirkpatrick Main Gallery.
+Dust to Dirge: An Earth Elegy was presented in connection with ArtNow: The Soul Is a Wanderer, on view in the Eleanor Kirkpatrick Main Gallery.